okeefm/s3g/doc/gcode_protocol.markdown

     delay = P

-## G10 - Store offsets to position register
-Save the specified XYZ offsets to an offset register.
-When the register is activated by a G54 or G55 command, apply this offset to every position before sending it to the machine.

-Registers

-    P: (code) Coordinate offset register to write to (1, 2)
-    X: (code) X offset, in mm
-    Y: (code) Y offset, in mm
-    Z: (code) Z offset, in mm

-S3g Output (none)

-Parameters (none)

-## G54 - Use coordinate system from G10 P1
-Consider all future positions to be offset by the values stored in the position register P1.

-Registers (none)

-S3g Output (none)

-Parameters (none)

-## G55 - Use coordinate system from G10 P2
-Consider all future positions to be offset by the values stored in the position register P2.

-Registers (none)

-S3g Output (none)

-Parameters (none)

 ## G92 - Position register: Set the specified axes positions to the given position
 Sets the position of the state machine and the bot.
 NB: There are two methods of forming the G92 command: